Alexander II of Russia: Emancipation of the serfs

 Alexander II succeeded to the throne upon the death of his father in 1855.
-As Tsarevich, he had been an enthusiastic supporter of his father's reactionary policies.
+As Tsesarevich, he had been an enthusiastic supporter of his father's reactionary policies.
 That is, he always obeyed the autocratic ruler.
 But now he was the autocratic ruler himself, and fully intended to rule according to what he thought best.
 He rejected any moves to set up a parliamentary system that would curb his powers.
 He inherited a large mess that had been wrought by his father's fear of progress during his reign.
 Many of the other royal families of Europe had also disliked Nicholas I, which extended to distrust of the Romanov dynasty itself.
 Even so, there was no one more prepared to bring the country around than Alexander II.
 The first year of his reign was devoted to the prosecution of the Crimean War and, after the fall of Sevastopol, to negotiations for peace led by his trusted counsellor, Prince Alexander Gorchakov.
 The country had been exhausted and humiliated by the war.
 Bribe-taking, theft and corruption were rampant.

 The Emancipation Reform of 1861 abolished serfdom on private estates throughout the Russian Empire.
+By this edict more than 23 million people received their liberty.
 Serfs gained the full rights of free citizens, including rights to marry without having to gain consent, to own property, and to own a business.
 The measure was the first and most important of the liberal reforms made by Alexander II.